PLEASE NOTE: WE ARE NO LONGER HANDLING CASES OR CLAIMS PERTAINING TO THIS TOPIC.

 We are fully familiar with the claims process and will ensure that, should you choose to file a BP claim through the court-supervised process, your claim forms are prepared properly and all of the proper documentation is included in order to assure a smooth and speedy response.
 Should you feel that the court-supervised process does not provide you with adequate compensation, we have the resources to represent you in an individual claim against BP.

-- BP Tries to Stop Oil Spill Payments, Claiming Fraud
+- Slidell Man Charged for BP Oil Spill Fraud

 Keep current with all the latest BP Claim News